 We are leaders in discovering and developing RNA-targeted therapeutics.
 We have created an efficient and broadly applicable drug discovery platform.
 Using this platform, we have developed a large, diverse and advanced pipeline of potentially first-in-class and/or best-in-class drugs that we believe can provide high value for patients with significant unmet medical needs.
 In this way, we believe we are fundamentally changing medicine with the goal to transform the lives of those suffering from severe, often life-threatening, diseases.
-The recent U.S. approval and commercial launch of SPINRAZA for pediatric and adult patients with SMA highlights our progress toward this goal.
+The approval and commercial launch of SPINRAZA in numerous countries for pediatric and adult patients with SMA highlights our progress toward this goal.
 Our pipeline also contains two near-term potentially transformative medicines for two different severe and rare diseases, each with significant commercial potential, volanesorsen and inotersen.
 In the first half of 2017, we reported positive Phase 3 data in patients with familial chylomicronemia, or FCS.
-In July 2017, Akcea, working closely with us, filed for marketing authorization for volanesorsen to treat patients with FCS in the EU.
-Akcea and we plan to file for marketing authorization in the U.S. and Canada in September 2017.
-We also reported positive data from our Phase 3 study of inotersen in patients with hereditary transthyretin amyloidosis with polyneuropathy, or hATTR-PN, in the second quarter of 2017.
-We and our partner, GSK, are preparing to file for marketing authorization for inotersen to treat patients with hATTR-PN in the U.S. and EU by the end of 2017.
+In the third quarter of 2017, Akcea, working closely with us, filed for marketing authorization for volanesorsen to treat patients with FCS in the U.S., EU and Canada.
+In the second quarter of 2017, we also reported positive data from our Phase 3 study of inotersen in patients with hATTR with polyneuropathy.
+In November 2017, we filed for marketing authorization in the U.S. and EU for inotersen to treat patients with hATTR.
+The European Medicines Agency, or EMA, recently granted accelerated assessment to inotersen, which can reduce the standard review time.

 With FDA approval in December 2016, SPINRAZA injection became the first and only approved drug to treat pediatric and adult patients with SMA.
 SMA is a leading genetic cause of death in infants and toddlers that is marked by progressive, debilitating muscle weakness.
-In June 2017, SPINRAZA was approved in the EU and was approved in Japan and Canada during the third quarter, and is under review in several other key countries with additional filings planned in 2017.
-In the first half of 2017, we earned \$27.6 million in commercial revenue from SPINRAZA royalties.
-We also earned a \$50 million milestone payment for the EU approval of SPINRAZA in the second quarter of 2017.
+SPINRAZA is also approved in the EU, Japan, Canada, Brazil and Switzerland.
+SPRINRAZA is under review in several other key countries including, Israel, South Korea, Australia and Argentina, with additional filings planned.
+In the first nine months of 2017, we earned \$60.5 million in commercial revenue from SPINRAZA royalties.
+We also earned a \$50 million milestone payment for the EU approval of SPINRAZA and a \$40 million milestone payment for SPINRAZA pricing approval in Japan.

 Akcea Therapeutics, Inc. is focused on developing and commercializing volanesorsen and three other clinical-stage drugs for serious cardiometabolic diseases caused by lipid disorders, AKCEA-APO(a)- L{Rx} , AKCEA-ANGPTL3- L{Rx} and AKCEA-APOCIII- L{Rx} .
 Each of these four drugs could potentially treat multiple patient populations.
 Moving these drugs into a company that we own allows us to retain substantial value from them and ensures our core focus remains on innovation.
 Akcea completed its IPO in July 2017.
 Akcea received \$182.4 million in net proceeds from the IPO and the Novartis concurrent private placement in the third quarter of 2017.
-We retained approximately 68 percent ownership in Akcea and we plan to continue to consolidate Akcea's financial results in our third quarter 2017 financial statements.
-Akcea plans to use proceeds from its IPO to further advance its drugs and commercialization efforts.
-Akcea is continuing to assemble the global infrastructure to continue developing the drugs in its pipeline, to commercialize them with a focus on lipid specialists as the primary call point and to provide the specialized patient and physician support required to address rare disease patient populations.
+After Akcea's IPO, we owned approximately 68 percent in Akcea and have continued to consolidate Akcea's financial results in our third quarter 2017 financial statements, with an adjustment to account for the portion of Akcea we no longer own.
+Akcea has built an experienced team focused on developing and commercializing drugs to treat patients with serious cardiometabolic diseases caused by lipid disorders.